About World Trade Day

 Morning Parallel Panel Discussions

-- From Brexit and NAFTA to Africa and China: Geopolitical Forces Impacting Global Market Opportunities
+- Geopolitical Forces Impacting International Market Opportunities

 John C. Portman Global leadership Award

 - Gaming, Film & Creative Media: Leveraging Talent and The Local-Global Connection

 - Infrastructure: How Radical Changes in Water, Energy, Transportation and Communications Systems Impact Your Organization

 Executive Director, Georgia Ports Authority